McDonald’s to temporarily close 850 stores in Russia

 McDonald’s could take a big financial hit because of the closures.
 In a recent regulatory filing, the Chicago-based company said its restaurants in Russia and Ukraine contributed 9% of its annual revenue, or around $2 billion.

-Unlike other big fast food brands in Russia that are owned by franchisees — including KFC, Pizza Hut and Burger King — McDonald’s owns 84% of its Russian locations.
+Unlike other big fast food brands in Russia that are owned by franchisees __ including KFC, Pizza Hut, Starbucks and Burger King __ McDonald’s owns 84% of its Russian locations.

+Yum Brands, the parent company of KFC and Pizza Hut, said Monday that it is donating all of the profits from its 1,050 restaurants in Russia to humanitarian efforts.
+It has also suspended new restaurant development in the country.
+Starbucks has said it is also donating profits from its 130 Russian stores to humanitarian efforts.

+McDonald’s said Tuesday it has donated more than $5 million to its employee assistance fund and to relief efforts.
+It has also parked a Ronald McDonald House Charities mobile medical care unit at the Polish border with Ukraine; another mobile care unit is en route to the border in Latvia, the company said.

 Pressure has been mounting for McDonald’s and other companies like Coca-Cola and PepsiCo that remain in Russia to pull out.
 Many corporations have ceased operations in the country in protest of the Ukraine invasion.
+Among them is consumer goods conglomerate Unilever, which on Tuesday said it has suspended all imports and exports of its products into and out of Russia, and that it will not invest any further capital into the country.

+Last week, New York State Comptroller Thomas DiNapoli __ a trustee of the state’s pension fund, which is a McDonald’s investor __ sent a letter to McDonald’s urging it to consider pausing its operations in Russia.

+“We believe that companies that continue to operate in Russia and invest in Russian assets face significant and growing legal, compliance, operational, human rights and personnel and reputational risks,” DiNapoli wrote.